seanwu1105/purdue-cs536-labs/lab1/v1/README.md

 ```

 Now, you can enter commands in the terminal running the `simsh1.bin` executable.
-For example, type `ls -la` in one of the client terminal.
+For example, type `ls -la` in one of the client terminals.
 You should see the
 execution result of the corresponding command showing on the terminal.

 To stop the server, send `SIGINT` with <kbd>ctrl</kbd> + <kbd>c</kbd> on Linux.